The Impact Learning Cycle: Building a Culture of Practical Growth in Busy Teams

 Demonstrate with Purpose

-To deepen the impact of your presentation, consider accompanying your story with a short, purposeful demonstration.
-This pairing bridges the emotional engagement created by the narrative with a visible, real-time example of the concept in action.
-Demonstrations are especially effective in clarifying complex skills and making abstract ideas more tangible, particularly in adult learning contexts where practical relevance is essential.
-According to the CPD Standards Office (2024), practical demonstrations support visual and kinesthetic learning, improve understanding, and enhance knowledge retention by actively involving learners in the process.[11]
+To deepen the impact of a presentation, the presenter should consider accompanying their story with a short, purposeful demonstration.
+This combination bridges the emotional engagement of the narrative with a visible, real-time example of the concept in action.
+Demonstrations are particularly effective in clarifying complex skills and making abstract ideas more tangible, especially in adult learning contexts where practical relevance is essential.
+According to the CPD Standards Office (2024), practical demonstrations support visual and kinesthetic learning, improve understanding and enhance knowledge retention by actively involving learners in the process.

 B. One Slide Structure Examples

 Below are two examples of how a concept can be shared clearly and effectively on one slide.
 You can adapt the wording or structure within each section to suit your audience or message.
-The key is to keep the Introduce, Impact, and Implement headings consistent, and ensure the content remains simple, focused and easy to follow so it communicates the idea and its value quickly and clearly.
+The key is to keep the Introduce, Impact, and Implement headings consistent and make sure the content stays simple, focused and easy to follow.
+This helps communicate the idea and its value quickly and clearly.

 One-Slide Example 1